arichiardi/fonda/README.md

 If any step returns an anomaly, or triggers an exception, the execution of the steps stops and the global taps callbacks will be called.

-If any step returns an anomaly, the anomaly-tap will be called with the RuntimeContext, and then the on-anomaly callback
+If any step returns an anomaly, the log-anomaly will be called with the RuntimeContext, and then the on-anomaly callback

-If any step triggers an exception, the exception-tap will be called with the RuntimeContext, and then on-exception callback.
+If any step triggers an exception, the log-exception will be called with the RuntimeContext, and then on-exception callback.

 #### Processor steps